 These guided outdoor tours focusing on the experiences of the enslaved people who lived and labored on the Monticello plantation are offered twice daily on weekends in March and six times a day on March 15 and April 1 - October 31.
 Included in price of admission.

 Making ReservationsReservations for this tour are not required.
-Tours begin on the east end (paved area) of Mulberry Row, near the Mountaintop Museum Shop.
+Tours begin at the Fish Pond on Monticello's West Lawn.